Hannes Ocik

 Hannes Ocik (born 8 June 1991) is a German representative rower.
-He is a three-time world champion, an Olympic silver medallist and a five time gold medal winner at European Rowing Championships in the German senior men's eight—the Deutschlandachter.
-He has stroked the German eight consistently since 2015 including their three world championship wins and also at the 2017 World Rowing Cup II when the Deutschlandachter set a world's best time of 5.18.68, still the standing world mark as of 2021.
+He is a three-time world champion, twice an Olympic silver medallist and a five time gold medal winner at European Rowing Championships in the German senior men's eight — the Deutschlandachter.
+He stroked the German eight consistently from 2015 including their three world championship wins during their dominant period from 2017 to 2019.
+He was also at stroke at the 2017 World Rowing Cup II when the Deutschlandachter set a world's best time of 5.18.68, which was still the standing world mark as of 2021.

 At the 2016 Summer Olympics in Rio de Janeiro, he stroked the German men's eight in their silver medal win.
-He has been selected in the German Olympic rowing squad for Tokyo 2021 and is expected to again stroke the German men's eight for his third Olympic appearance.
+He was selected in the German Olympic rowing squad for Tokyo 2021 and stroked the German men's eight to an Olympic silver medal at his second Olympic appearance.

 Representative rowing career

 Ocik's representative debut for Germany came in 2009 when he was selected to row in the men's junior eight at the World Junior Rowing Championships in Brive-la Gaillarde.
 They won their final and a world junior championship title In 2010 Ocik raced at the World Rowing U23 Championships, he stroked a coxed four which won the silver medal.
 Ocik and two other members of that four stayed together in 2011 and rowing as a coxless four won the gold and a U23 world title at the World Rowing U23 Championships in Amsterdam.
 In 2012 Ocik still qualified in the U23 division and with Paul Heinrich he took a coxless pair to the U23 World Championships in Lithuania and brought home a bronze medal.

 2013 saw Ocik move into the German senior squad and he was one of the four new oarsman seated in the Deutschlandachter when it was rebuilt after the 2012 London Olympics.
 He raced in the eight at the European Championships, a World Cup and then at the 2013 World Rowing Championships in South Korea when they were beaten out by Great Britain and took a silver medal.
 In 2014 he did not race for Germany but in 2015 he was back and secured the stroke seat in the eight.
 He led the crew to podium finishes at three European regattas that season and then to the 2015 World Rowing Championships in Aiguebelette where for the third straight year the Germans were nosed out by a narrow margin to Great Britain.
 In the lead-up to Rio 2016 with Ocik still as the stroke man, the Deutschlandachter again finished either first or second at each regatta in the international season.
 In Rio the German crew won their heat but in the final were again beaten by Great Britain and a 1.33 second margin.
 Ocik was now an Olympic silver medallist.